Ada-Developers-Academy/core-unit-3/state-and-event-handling/event-handling.md

 ## Goals

-Our React web apps are more fulfilling when they handle user events.
+Our React web apps become more capable when they handle user events.
 To handle events in React, we must learn the React conventions.

 ## Handling Events